 Bret R. Goldstein, Partner in the Firm’s Philadelphia office and Chair of the Employment Practice Group, concentrates his practice in the representation of management in worker’s compensation, employment and labor matters.
-Mr. Goldstein also counsels individuals in divorce and matrimonial matters.
+Mr. Goldstein is also a member of the Firm's Family Law Group, where he counsels individuals in divorce and matrimonial matters.

 Mr. Goldstein regularly counsels clients on a broad range of employment-related issues.
 Mr. Goldstein’s extensive experience before state and federal agencies and courts include areas such as discrimination and sexual harassment claims and wrongful discharge issues exclusively on behalf of the employer.
 Further, the Employment Practices Group is capable of handling whistleblower actions, restrictive covenants and trade secrets disputes relating to executive transition issues.

 Mr. Goldstein is the author of numerous articles regarding Medicare including issues involving Medicare Set Asides, Medicare Liens and the recent changes to Medicare Reporting.
 Mr. Goldstein has been assessing resolutions for Medicare involvement and obtaining reasonable amounts for Medicare Set Asides since the inception of the changes to the Medicare/Social Security Laws.
 He has provided many employers and insurance carriers with opinions helping them resolve cases when dealing with the Medicare obstacle.

 Recently, Mr. Goldstein became certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association’s section on workers’ compensation law as authorized by the Pennsylvania Supreme Court.

 Pennsylvania Bar Association, Workers Compensation Section

 Presenter, Human Resources Law from A to Z. National Business Institute.
 (February 11, 2014)